 - When to contact a Petrophysical and Reservoir Engineering expert.

-Course ContentThis Course is part of the stream "Subsurface Resourcing" in the Geology
+Course ContentThis Course is part of the Lecture Stream "Subsurface Resourcing" which

 developed for the oil and gas industry, need also to be applied

 elsewhere in order to achieve safe and accurate operations.